 -GRE code: 5246

-Please note: As of December 1, 2020, the GW School of Business has implemented a test-optional policy for all MBA and specialized master’s degree applications for the 2021 application cycle.
+Please note: The GW School of Business has implemented a test-optional policy for all MBA and specialized master’s degree applications for the 2022 application cycle.

 - English Proficiency